OmriGrossW/Bezier-Curve/README.md

 By pressing 'c', the program should clear the window and return to the default mode.

 The program will not draw the last curve if it is quadratic, will only do so if n=0 and no Casteljau division is made.

-Control Keys Summary:
-To clear screen press 'C' , to Render 'D'.
-If you don't enter n value in command line then it is initialized to 0, then 'space' key is active and used to increment n value by 1 for each 'space' key press.